emirbaki/jeufutbol_backend/README.md

 # JeuHub Backend - Social Media Management API

 Welcome to the engine room of **JeuHub**.
 This is the robust, **NestJS 11**-powered GraphQL API that drives our social media management platform.
-It handles everything from multi-platform publishing and OAuth authentication to the AI agents that power our insights engine.
+It handles everything from multi-platform publishing and OAuth authentication to the AI agents that power our insights engine, all built on a secure multi-tenant architecture.

 ## 🚀 Overview

 The JeuHub backend is designed to be the heavy lifter.
-It connects securely to X (Twitter), Instagram, Facebook, TikTok, and YouTube, managing the complexities of each platform's API so the frontend doesn't have to.
-Beyond just posting, it features a sophisticated AI layer that analyzes trends, generates content, and provides actionable insights to users.
+It connects securely to X (Twitter), Instagram, Facebook, TikTok, and YouTube, managing the complexities of each platform's API.
+It features a sophisticated AI layer for content generation and insights, and a robust multi-tenancy system to support organizations and teams.

 ## ✨ Key Features

-### 🔐 Secure Core
+### 🔐 Secure & Scalable Core

+- **Multi-Tenancy**: Built-in support for multiple organizations (tenants) with strict data isolation.
-- **Robust Authentication**: We use Passport.js with JWTs for secure, stateless authentication.
+- **Robust Authentication**: Passport.js with JWTs, supporting both User sessions and API Key access.
+- **Role-Based Access Control (RBAC)**: Manage permissions with ADMIN, MANAGER, and USER roles.
-- **OAuth2 Management**: Seamlessly handles the complex OAuth flows for all supported social platforms.
+- **OAuth2 Management**: Seamlessly handles OAuth flows for all supported social platforms.
-- **Bank-Grade Encryption**: Sensitive credentials (like access tokens) are encrypted with AES-256-GCM before they ever touch the database.
+- **Bank-Grade Encryption**: Sensitive credentials are encrypted with AES-256-GCM.

-- **Role-Based Access**: Strict data isolation ensures users only see what they own.
+### 👥 Team & Integration

+- **User Invitations**: Admins can invite team members via email with role assignment.
+- **API Keys**: Generate scoped API keys for third-party integrations (Client Credentials flow).
+- **Documentation**: Dedicated guides for [API Integration](../API_INTEGRATION_GUIDE.md) and [User Invitations](../USER_INVITATION_AND_API_KEY_GUIDE.md).

 ### 📝 Content Command Center

-- **Universal Publishing**: One API to rule them all.
-Post to X, Instagram, Facebook, TikTok, and YouTube simultaneously.
+- **Universal Publishing**: Post to X, Instagram, Facebook, TikTok, and YouTube simultaneously.
-- **Smart Workflows**: Draft now, schedule for later, or publish instantly.
-We handle the lifecycle.
+- **Smart Workflows**: Draft, schedule, and publish with automated lifecycle management.
-- **Media Management**: Robust handling of images and videos, optimized for each platform's requirements.
+- **Media Management**: Optimized handling of images and videos for each platform.
-- **Bulk Operations**: Need to blast an update everywhere?
-We've got you covered.

 ### 🤖 AI & Intelligence

-- **LangChain Powered**: We've integrated LangChain to build autonomous agents that can analyze and create.
+- **LangChain Powered**: Autonomous agents for trend analysis and content creation.
-- **Multi-Model Support**: Whether it's OpenAI, Google Gemini, or Ollama, we support multiple LLM providers.
+- **Multi-Model Support**: OpenAI, Google Gemini, and Ollama integration.
-- **Deep Insights**: Our agents analyze trends and engagement to tell you _what_ to post and _when_.
-- **Vector Search**: Integrated ChromaDB for semantic search capabilities, allowing for context-aware insights.
+- **Vector Search**: ChromaDB integration for semantic search and context-aware insights.
+Used Xenova/multilingual-e5-small for embedding documents and queries for better Turkish results.

+#### 🛠️ Agent Tools & Capabilities

+The AI agent is equipped with a suite of custom tools to perform complex tasks:

+- **🌐 Web Search (`web_search`)**: Uses SearXNG to fetch real-time information (news, events, weather) from Google, Bing, and DuckDuckGo.
+- **📄 Page Visitor (`visit_page`)**: Scrapes and extracts full text content from URLs to read articles and reports in depth.
+- **📝 Post Generation**:
+  - `generate_post_template`: Creates platform-specific post drafts with tone, emojis, and hashtags.
+  - `analyze_trends`: Analyzes current trends to suggest relevant content.
+  - `suggest_content`: Proposes content ideas based on user categories.
+- **📲 Social Media Management**:
+  - `create_post`: Drafts new posts for multiple platforms.
+  - `list_posts`: Retrieves recent posts and their statuses.
+  - `publish_post`: Triggers immediate publication of approved posts.
+- **💾 Data Access**: Safe SQL access to query system data, insights, and performance metrics.

 ### 📊 Monitoring & Analytics

-- **X Profile Watch**: Keep a close eye on specific X (Twitter) profiles.
-We automatically fetch and index their tweets.
+- **X Profile Watch**: Automated tracking and indexing of specific X (Twitter) profiles.
-- **Engagement Tracking**: We track likes, retweets, and views to give you a clear picture of performance.
+- **Engagement Tracking**: Track likes, retweets, and views.
-- **Automated Analysis**: Background jobs crunch the numbers hourly to keep your insights fresh.
+- **Automated Analysis**: Background jobs (BullMQ) for periodic data crunching.

 ## 🏗️ Architecture & Tech Stack